 For students identified prior to 2015, they do not need to re-qualify and remain GT identified.

 The short answer is that ALL teachers at Bill Roberts teach gifted learners, because our staff is masterful at differentiation.

 The two people who teach GT specifically are Julie Young and Robin Tobin.
 In addition to working directly with students, Julie and Robin assist core teachers and provide extensions and support for our GT students.

-Julie Young is our GT specialist for 1st and 2nd grades.Often, students this young are not yet formally identified, but require additional academic challenges.The zone of proximal development varies widely in these grades as students are mastering foundational skills.Julie pulls challenge groups for both literacy and math to support the 1st and 2nd grade teams and ensure that students needing an additional academic challenge receive that opportunity.
+Julie Young is our GT specialist teaching small groups of students in 1st-4th grades.Often, students in 1st and 2nd grades are not yet formally identified, but require additional academic challenges.The zone of proximal development varies widely in these grades as students are mastering foundational skills.Julie pulls challenge groups for both literacy and math to support the 1st and 2nd grade teams and ensure that students needing an additional academic challenge receive that opportunity.
 Julie also teaches reading groups for 3rd and 4th grade students who are formally identified as academically gifted in reading.

 Robin Tobin is our GT specialist supporting all grades.Robin does teacher support and push-in instruction in the early grades and direct service in the older grades and is in charge of all GT testing and identification.
-For direct service, she primarily sees students who have been formally GT identified.For grades 3, 4 and 5 pull-out groups meet for multidisciplinary projects, creative challenges and logic exercises.In middle school one of the specials that students can select is Creative Thinking.This is a mixed age class where 6th, 7th and 8th graders will think creatively, problem solve and pursue inquiry projects.
+For direct service, she primarily sees students who have been formally GT identified.For grades 4, 5 and 6, pull-out groups meet for multidisciplinary projects, creative challenges and logic exercises.In middle school one of the specials that 7/8 students can select is Creative Thinking.This is a mixed age class where students will think creatively, problem solve and pursue inquiry projects.
 Robin also collaborates with core teachers to provide curriculum extensions and add depth and complexity to the core curriculum.